Prosecutors say they're open to delaying Donald Trump's March 25 hush-money trial for a month

-NEW YORK (AP) — New York prosecutors said Thursday they are open to delaying the start of Donald Trump's hush-money criminal trial by a month "in an abundance of caution" to give the former president's lawyers time to review evidence they received only recently from a previous federal investigation into the matter.
+NEW YORK (AP) — Prosecutors said Thursday they are open to delaying the start of Donald Trump's New York hush-money criminal trial by a month "in an abundance of caution" to give the former president's lawyers time to review evidence they only recently obtained from a previous federal investigation into the matter.

-Jury selection in the hush-money trial is scheduled for March 25.
-It is one of four criminal cases against Trump, the presumptive Republican presidential nominee.
+Jury selection is scheduled for March 25.
+The hush-money case is one of four criminal indictments against Trump, the presumptive Republican presidential nominee.

+Trump's legal team said it has received tens of thousands of pages of evidence from the U.S. attorney’s office in Manhattan in the last two weeks, including records about ex-Trump lawyer Michael Cohen that are “exculpatory and favorable to the defense.”
+Prosecutors contend the newly turned over material is “largely irrelevant to the subject matter of this case.”

-Trump's lawyers are seeking a 90-day postponement and have also asked Judge Juan Manuel Merchan to dismiss the case, alleging that the last-minute disclosures violated rules governing the sharing of evidence.
+Trump's lawyers want a 90-day delay at minimum, but they've also asked Merchan to dismiss the case entirely, alleging the last-minute disclosures amounted to prosecutorial misconduct and violated rules governing the sharing of evidence.
 That process, called discovery, is routine in criminal cases and is intended to help ensure a fair trial.

+Short trial delays because of evidence issues aren’t unusual, but any delay in a case involving Trump would be significant, with trial dates in his other criminal cases up in the air and Election Day less than eight months away.

 Since March 4, Trump’s lawyers have received at least 84,000 pages of records from the U.S. attorney's office, including a batch of 31,000 pages on Wednesday, according to a court filing.